Master of Health Informatics

 The Master of Health Informatics degree

 The University of Michigan Master of Health Informatics is an interdisciplinary program offered by the School of Information, the School of Public Health and the Medical School.
 This unique combination of disciplines offers students an unparalleled education that combines the practical and theoretical knowledge needed for a successful career in this burgeoning field.
-U.S. News and World Report’s education rankings list the School of Information as #1 in information systems, while the School of Public Health is ranked the fifth best public health school in America.
+U.S. News and World Report’s education rankings consistently list the School of Information in the Top 10 across multiple categories, and the School of Public Health is ranked the fourth-best public health school in America.
 Michigan Medicine is one of the nation’s top hospitals and medical schools.

 Students take classes in all three schools and are trained in both health-related applications and information-related skills.